 One thing I love about floral design: It requires me to exercise my “let it go” muscle.
 Despite my fully developed frontal lobe and submission to practical shoes, I still secretly pine over the image of myself tenaciously typing out the final chapter of my great American novel.
 Or, I hold a teeny, ittybitty torch for the canvas I’ll never turn into a moody portrait using paints with names like ultramarine blue, cadmium yellow and hookers green.
 I admit it, I have always wanted to be an artist- to live a wild, untamed existence where art reigns supreme and I am but a vessel!
 Ehem.
 Ok, maybe the torch is not so teeny.

-In the last 6-7 years, plants have really become a huge part of our zeitgeist.
-Designers, influencers and hip singles are having a plant heyday.
+In the last 6-7 years, indoor plants have really become a huge part of our zeitgeist.
+Designers, influencers, and hip singles are having a plant heyday.
 This green rush has shifted flower shops like mine into flower/plant shops and I’m always on the lookout for cool new varieties in addition to the hearty classic plant that I may have found in my mother’s living room.
-There are many theories as to why we’re growing green with plant envy right now and why plants are taking over our Instagram feeds.
-As we move into cities and complicate our lives with technology we are missing our primitive connection to nature.
-The collective culture has grown so noisy with phones, instagram profiles, text notifications that maybe we’re all just needing a little peace and quiet, a little zen.
-Here are my pics for the best 5 plants for busy singles who want to bring some soft green peace into their home.